Understanding TSP Annuities

 How To Purchase TSP Annuities

-According to the TSP’s website, the annuity is purchased through a private vendor that is partnered with TSP.
-Funds are then sent to the vendor within five days of you requesting an annuity.
+According to TSP.gov, the annuity is purchased through a private vendor that is partnered with the TSP.
+Funds are sent to the vendor within five business days of your annuity request.

 The minimum purchase amount is $3,500.

-You will also have to choose the format of your payments.
-You can opt for level payments, where you receive the exact same amount each month throughout your life, or increasing payments, which start lower and increase steadily year over year.
+You must also choose the format of your payments.
+You can opt for level payments, where you receive the same amount each month throughout your life, or increasing payments, which start lower and increase steadily year over year.

-Once your annuity is set up in the format of your choosing and with your selected features, it will begin its stream of guaranteed monthly payments.
+Once your annuity is set up in the format of your choosing and with your selected features, it begins its stream of guaranteed monthly payments.

 Pros and Cons of TSP Annuities

-It’s important to remember that annuities do not automatically make sense for everyone or every situation.
-Weighing your personal circumstances and what matters most to you when it comes to your retirement savings can help determine whether an annuity is a viable option for you.
+Annuities do not make sense for everyone or every situation.
+Weighing your personal circumstances and what matters most when it comes to your retirement savings can help you determine whether an annuity is a viable option.

 There are both benefits and drawbacks to opting for a TSP annuity.